fs-linguistics/Fachschaft-Planning/README.md

 ## Next meeting(s):

-- Monday, 2nd of December at 6:30 PM in Brechtbau room 035
+- Mondays at 6:30 PM in Brechtbau room 035

 ## Agenda for next time
-- Christmas party update
+- distributing responsibilities
+- events for the following semester

 ---